OpenMined/30DaysOfFLCode/NewTutorials/Building Applications on Syftbox.md

 Alright, let’s build our first app!
 We’ll dive into the use case and the code, and then break down what’s happening under the hood.

 ### Use case

-In our first app, we’ll search for and aggregate a specific file value across the entire Syftbox network.
-This file may be located in the `/public` folder _(we’ll explore private folders later)_.
+Imagine a syftbox network with multiple peers, and each peer containing their own set of files.
+Some of them may have a file named `value.txt` in their `/public` folder.

+We want to build an app that will aggregate the values from all the `value.txt` files across the network.
 If a peer doesn’t have this file, we’ll add them to a missing list.

 Here’s what our `main.py` would look like: